Python framework tests#

 dict[int, Cluster]

-- maps cluster ID to Cluster classcluster = chip.clusters.ClusterObjects.ALL_CLUSTERS[cluster_id]
+- maps cluster ID to Cluster classcluster = matter.clusters.ClusterObjects.ALL_CLUSTERS[cluster_id]

 dict[int, dict[int, ClusterAttributeDescriptor]]

-- maps cluster ID to a dict of attribute ID to attribute classattr = chip.clusters.ClusterObjects.ALL_ATTRIBUTES[cluster_id][attribute_id]
+- maps cluster ID to a dict of attribute ID to attribute classattr = matter.clusters.ClusterObjects.ALL_ATTRIBUTES[cluster_id][attribute_id]

 dict[int, dict[int, ClusterCommand]]